starkshaw/MASM/README.md

 ### Keyboard Test
 - [Keyboard.asm](KeyboardTest/Keyboard.asm) - A sample of keyboard test in Assemble language, when 'q' been pressed the program stops.
+- [k2.asm](KeyboardTest/k2.asm) - Press the SPACE bar to start the counter appears at the right top corner.

 ### Print the name in 10 times
 - [name.asm](PrintName10Times/name.asm) - A sample of print name in 10 times.